OpenMatch/Web-DRO/README.md

 cd src/openMatch
 pip install -e .
 ```
 Besides the requirements listed above, you also need to install a modified version of [Transformers](https://github.com/Veronicium/AnchorDR/tree/main/transformers) to adapt our [model](https://huggingface.co/OpenMatch/Web-DRO).
+To generate BM25 negatives on your own, you also need to install `pyserini` and `Java sdk`.

 #### Embedding Model Training